Southern Avenue-Fort Washington Line: History

 The line would later be saved in 2017.

 Beginning on June 25, 2017, service to Downtown DC was discontinued.
-Route P19 was rerouted along Southern Avenue to serve Southern Avenue station alongside route P18 keeping its same routing between Oxon Hill Park & Ride and Fort Washington Park & Ride.
+Route P19 was rerouted along Southern Avenue to serve Southern Avenue station alongside route P18, keeping its same routing between Oxon Hill Park & Ride and Fort Washington Park & Ride.
 Route P17 was discontinued and replaced by route P18 which added weekday peak hour service in both directions.
 P19 would still operate in the weekday peak-hour direction during the changes.

-Express fares for route P19 was also discontinued and the limited stop segment was also discontinued with all trips becoming local.
+Express fares for route P19 was also discontinued and the limited stop segment was also discontinued due to all trips becoming local.

 Beginning on August 7, 2017, in response to customer feedback, routes P18, P19, and W14 implemented a new limited stop segment along Southern Avenue between Southern Avenue station and Indian Head Highway serving only three stops in each direction.
 Local service is provided by routes A6, A7, D12, D13, D14, NH1, and P12.

 All service was suspended during the COVID-19 pandemic beginning on March 22, 2020.
-Route P18 resumed service on August 23, 2020 but Route P19 remained suspended.
+Route P18 resumed service on August 23, 2020, adding peak direction service, but Route P19 remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all route P19 service and replace them with route P18 due to low federal funding.
 Route P19 has not operated since March 17, 2020 due to Metro's response to the COVID-19 pandemic.
 By September 5, 2021, the P19 was no longer listed on WMATA's website.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all P18 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.